Harvesting in the Priorat: Fermentation II, Pigeage, ‘Lees’, and Monitoring Fermentations

 Through daily measurement of the density and temperature it is possible to graph, as we do for all fermentations, the fermentation progress.
 It’s in Catalan my friends/amics/amigos/amis.

 You can palpably sense a prickle in the mouth when you taste fermenting must and the old vine Cariñena, as it looses it’s juicy sugariness, begins to tastes of ripe cherry, pressed olive oil, black olives and whatever else your imagination and taste buds tell you.
-The winemaker’s role at this point is to allow the process to run its course, intervening as little as possible, while checking for any abnormalities, reductiveness or off-flavours rather than produce a lexicon of tasting terms.Â The graph charts the progress of the main tank from juice to wine, demonstrating the correlation between temperature and density – the blue line represents the falling must density, the red plots the temperature changes..
+The winemaker’s role at this point is to allow the process to run its course, intervening as little as possible, while checking for any abnormalities, reductiveness or off-flavors rather than produce a lexicon of tasting terms.Â The graph charts the progress of the main tank from juice to wine, demonstrating the correlation between temperature and density – the blue line represents the falling must density, the red plots the temperature changes..
 The fermentation lasted ten days after which the wine remained in contact with the skins for an extended maceration of about a further 3 weeks.
 We then separated the wine from the skins and lees and pressed the skins, of which more next post.

 White and red winemaking processes are quite different and as both Priorat in general and Mas Doix specifically produce around 97% red, that’s where my focus has been for the winemaking side of things.
 But here’s a brief note on how we make the whites: